Continuous Variable Structured Collision Models: Introduction

 We examine two examples of interest in this work.
 In both, the environmental units consist of $N_E$ harmonic oscillators coupled via spring-like interactions in a ring structure (see Fig.~\ref{fig:Diagram}).
 The first example investigates the effects of coupling the system and environment through beamsplitter-like interactions.
 In this example, the continuous time limit for the evolution of the reduced state of the system can be taken, allowing for the corresponding Lyapunov equation for the covariance matrix to be derived.
 We find that preparing the structured environmental units in a thermal state leads to dynamics analogous to those produced through interactions with an unstructured environment initially prepared in a squeezed thermal state, with a modified effective temperature.

 The second example considers spring-like interactions between the system and environment, which may result in divergences when taking the continuous time limit.
 We find that discrete time propagation must be used in the general case, with the continuous time limit only possible in special cases.
-We emphasise, however, that these cases are not achievable without the use of a structured environment with at least two oscillators.
+We emphasise, however, that these cases are not achievable without the use of environmental units composed of a minimum of two oscillators.
 While this example does not result in a steady state, a method of inducing a steady state through the inclusion of a secondary unstructured environment interacting with the system via a beamsplitter-like interaction is also presented.

 This work is organised such that the general model is derived in Sec.~\ref{sec; General Model}, including the structure of the collision model, the corresponding dynamics and the methods of deriving the relevant thermodynamic quantities.
 Sec.~\ref{sec; Examples} introduces the physical examples, with Sec.~\ref{sec; BS Example} presenting the beamsplitter-like system-environment interactions.
 Sec.~\ref{sec; Spring Example} then presents the spring-like system-environment interactions, including the general discrete time propagation and continuous time special cases.
 Outlooks on future work, alongside the conclusions drawn from the models, will be presented in Sec.~\ref{sec; Conclusions}.
 Some details on the analysis and notation used can be found in the appendices.